jun182/academic-kickstart/content/author/admin/_index.md

 Hello there.
 --------------

 I'm Johnny.
-I'm currently active as the Vice chairman of the IT-section at Göta student union, and is finishing my thesis in the Informatics programme at the Department of Applied IT of the University of Gothenburg.
+I'm currently active as the Vice chairman of the IT-section at Göta student union, and is also finishing my thesis in the Informatics programme at the Department of Applied IT of the University of Gothenburg.

+In addition to this I'm also working as a TA for the System Development Project course TIG059.

-Next semester I'll be starting the Interaction Design and Technology MSc programme at Chalmers, and will continue on as Chairman of the IT-section during this time.
+This coming year I'll be a part of the Interaction Design and Technology MSc programme at Chalmers, and will continue on as Chairman of the IT-section during this time.